aabbtree77/esp32-vpn/README.md

 ## Conclusions

-- DOIT DEvKit V1 ESP32-WROOM-32 is roughly an ATmega board, only with a longer reach to its sensors, minus economy and reliability.

-- [ESP32](https://en.wikipedia.org/wiki/ESP32) is much better than [Atmega with ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml), but I would not use any of them unless I absolutely have to.
-Tiny RAM = obscure networking software.
+- DOIT DEvKit V1 ESP32-WROOM-32 is roughly an ATmega board, only with a slightly longer reach to its sensors, minus economy and reliability.
+[ESP32](https://en.wikipedia.org/wiki/ESP32) is much better than [Atmega with ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml), but I would not use any of them unless I absolutely have to.
+Tiny RAM = obscure software.

 - The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs of "Wi-Fi-enabled" sensors, where each node failure is non-critical, e.g. [waste bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/).
 Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the types of [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them within a LAN.